-If your vehicle has the Ultrasonic Rear Parking Assist (URPA) system, after the vehicle has been started, this message displays to remind the driver that the URPA system has been turned off.
+After the vehicle has been started, this message displays to remind the driver that the URPA system has been turned off.
 Press the set/reset button or the trip odometer reset stem to acknowledge this message and clear it from the DIC display.
-To turn the URPA system back on, see Ultrasonic Parking Assist on page 9-58.
+To turn the URPA system back on, see Ultrasonic Parking Assist on page 9-50.